hdijkema/raspcontrol/README.md

 Raspcontrol is a web control centre written in PHP for Raspberry Pi.

-This is a Fork of the orignal Raspcontrol by Bioshox - It appears the repo is no longer available...
+This is a fork of harmon25/raspcontrol, that has been modified to work with raspbian 9.1.

 ***